 8. Scheduling Mid-Month Moves is Clever

-If you have a goal to hire cheap state to state movers, choosing an off-season appointment is paramount to your budget.
+If you have a goal to hire cheap movers, choosing an off-season appointment is paramount to your budget.
 As an added bonus, you can also curb your charges by trying a mid-month move instead of a month-end date.
-Most out of state moving services are busy on the 1st or 30th of the month.
+Most moving companies are busy on the 1st or 30th of the month.
 Select a moving date in the spring, fall or winter that falls on the 15th for low prices and ample appointment times.

 9. Paying Attention to Moving Rates

-Cross country moving will always cost more than an in-town transition.
-Be mindful of today’s charges that might appear on long distance moving quotes.
+Moving will always cost more than an in-town transition.
+Be mindful of today’s charges that might appear on moving quotes.
 Moving rates are largely based on weight values of your belongings.
 These rates will fluctuate, depending on the season.
 The summertime is the most expensive season for a move.
 Companies are full of appointments, so their rates increase as a result of supply versus demand.

 If you know that a summer move is inevitable, budget for the premium pricing.
 The movers can work with you to a certain degree, but their labor is worth the charges set in place.

-Finally, remember to compliment your state to state moving professionals with online reviews.
+Finally, remember to compliment your moving professionals with online reviews.
 Passing on their talents to the public will only preserve their business.
-When you’re ready for the next move, you’ll have an established relationship with the best state to state movers in the industry.
+When you’re ready for the next move, you’ll have an established relationship with the best moving companies in the industry.

 Sign up here to get weekly emails of our blog posts delivered to your inbox!
 Don’t miss a single announcement or new feature.